hmunfru/fiware-sdc/doc/installation-guide.rst

 Databases
 ---------
 The last step in the sanity check, once that we have identified the processes and ports is to check the different databases that have to be up and accept queries.
-Fort he first one, if we execute the following commands:
+For he first one, if we execute the following commands:

 .. code::